PavleBozovic/WarehouseWebApp/README.md

 # WarehouseWebApp

-A 3-layer ASP.NET Core MVC application for managing warehouse stock and employee access.
+A secure three-tier Web application built with ASP.NET Core MVC for managing warehouse stock and employee access.

 ## Architecture

-The project is organized into three layers to ensure separation of concerns:
+The project follows a **Three-Tier Architecture** to ensure a professional separation of concerns:

-* **Presentation Layer (MVC):** Manages the UI, Controllers, and Middleware configuration.
+* **Presentation Layer (MVC):** Manages the User Interface, Controllers, and Middleware.
-* **Business Layer:** Handles logic, data validation, and bridges the UI and Data layers.
+* **Business Layer:** Processes logic, validates data, and acts as a bridge between the UI and Data layers.
 * **Data Layer:** Handles raw SQL communication using ADO.NET and defines Data Models.